-Jobs for English teachers in China
+Teaching English in China

-The job market for English teachers in China is the largest in the world.
-Demand for English teachers is so high that schools hire year-round, and interviews are conducted in advance over the phone and via e-mail.
+The job market for teaching English abroad in China is the largest in the world.
+Demand for English teachers in China is so high that schools hire year-round, and interviews are conducted in advance over the phone and via e-mail.
 In most cases, those who teach English in China will get their airfare reimbursed, and schools typically provide free housing for their teachers.
 With over 1.3 billion citizens and an estimated 300 million English learners, China shows no signs that it will relinquish its title as top job market for English teachers any time soon.

 Most public schools throughout China have mandated English training from age five through the end of secondary school.
 With the largest number of middle class households in the world, parents are sending their children to private language schools at an unprecedented rate.
 The adult learner market is enormous as well.
 China's export market is one of the world's largest, and it is necessary for their white collar workforce to communicate with potential buyers worldwide using English.

-Guangzhou, China Q&A with Kate Lawless
+- Guangzhou, China Q&A with Kate Lawless

-China Q&A with David Chen
+- China Q&A with David Chen

 Being Free, Even in China - Teaching English in China - David Chen